 Nap-Deprived Tots May Be Missing Out on More than Sleep, Says New Study

-The study shows toddlers between 2 and a half and 3 years old who miss only a single daily nap show more anxiety, less joy and interest and a poorer understanding of how to solve problems, said CU-Boulder Assistant Professor Monique LeBourgeois, who led the study.
-The results indicate insufficient sleep alters the facial expressions of toddlers -- exciting events are responded to less positively and frustrating events are responded to more negatively, she said.
+The study looked at toddlers between two-and-a-half and three-year-olds who missed only a single daily nap.
+These toddlers experienced more anxiety, less joy or interest, and a poorer understanding of how to solve problems.
+CU-Boulder Assistant Professor Monique LeBourgeois, who led the study, said toddlers responded to exciting events less positively and responded more negatively to frustrating events.

-LeBourgeois and her colleagues assessed the emotional expressions of healthy, nap-deprived toddlers one hour after their normal nap time, and tested them again on another day following their normal nap.
-The study, believed to be the first to look at the experimental effects of missing sleep on the emotional responses of young children, indicates the loss of a nap -- in this case in just 90 minutes -- may make toddlers unable to take full advantage of exciting and interesting experiences and to adapt to new frustrations, she said.
+LeBourgeois and her colleauges assessed the emotional expressions of healthy, nap-deprived toddlers one hour after their missed nap and tested them again another day following their normal nap.
+The study indicates the loss of a nap may make toddlers unable to take full advantage of exciting experiences and adapt to new frustrations.